duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 main.ts
 ```

-As seen, each folder typically represents the entity it encompasses.
-Each user will require functions necessary to perform C.R.U.D. (create, read, update, and destroy) actions upon users that are made in the service layer.
+Each folder will typically be named after the entity in which that module represents.
+Some modules may not represent entities but specialized functions, like authentication, and would be named as such.

 ## Services